 The City of Arts and Sciences is one of the twelve treasures of Spain.
 Valencia’s most modern tourist must-see sight is this complex…it is the crown jewel of Turia Gardens.
 This area is home to multiple modern, sleek, and atypical buildings that are complemented with the Spanish sun and surrounding nature.
 ‘THE CITY OF ARTS AND SCIENCES’ was created by the Valencian architect Santiago Calatrava.
 There are six main buildings, all with different use and purpose.
 Even if you are not up to pay or participate in the buildings’ activities, this is a lovely place to visit during the day to walk around, take photos, and explore.
 Around the beautiful white buildings, there are bodies of bright blue water where guests can rent canoes, kayaks, and even “waterballs” (fun for children!).
 People usually spend up to around 3 hours while in this area.
 La ‘Ciudad de las Artes y las Ciencias’ is located at the edge of the old Turia riverbed on the far east side.
 It is most easily accessible by bike, EMT bus lines (13, 14, 15, 19, 35, 95, 40), or taxi.
 A trip to Valencia always calls for a trip to the City of Arts and Sciences.

 It has often been said that port cities have a special relationship with music.
 Sydney and Liverpool are two famous examples.
 Valencia has become another.
 Covering an area of 40.000 m2, ‘PALAU DE LES ARTS’ has become an international centre for classical music and opera in the twenty first century.
-Indeed, Placido Domingo is a key part of the team.
 With the latest acoustic technology, a huge auditorium and flexible stage facilities, it is attracting established names from the dance, theatre, opera and wider music world.
-Indeed, it also hosts popular music concerts with Lisa Stansfield, Level 42, Spandau Ballet, Joan Manuel Serrat and flamenco singer Diego el Cigala being famous examples…
+Indeed, it also hosts popular music concerts with Lisa Stansfield, Level 42, Spandau Ballet, Joan Manuel Serrat and flamenco singer Diego el Cigala being famous examples.
+‘Texas’ played here in 2022.

 Next, the ‘MUSEU DE LES CIÈNCIES PRINCIPE FELIPE’ is also a spectacular place for the family to visit.
 This modern science museum is quite interactive, including hands-on exhibitions that stimulate education through science and technology.
 This space is over 26,000 square meters and is often holding temporary exhibitions, meaning there is always something new to see and do!
-Currently, their temporary exhibition covers Neil Armstrong which is a tribute to the 50 year anniversary of Apollo 11.
 The museum also does what they call “experimental classrooms” where guests can sign up for a more hands-on demonstration and understanding of specific scientific principles.
 In the summer the Museu de Les Ciencias is open from 10:00h to 21:00h.The universe is infinitely fascinating, those of us in Valencia are lucky enough to be offered a glimpse into this undying mystery at the Hemisfèric- Spain’s largest projection hall.
 The ‘HEMISFÈRIC’ combines music and astronomy in a one-of-a-kind opportunity to observe the summer night sky.

 Within the Turia Gardens, there is an imaginative park known as ‘PARQUE GULLIVER’.
 Once inside this park, you will not be able to miss the giant sculpture of Gulliver that can be explored through various stairs and slides.
 Feed your inner child by visiting this interactive monument and feel like a native Lilliputian as you climb over Gulliver’s enormous frame.
 Admission is free and the experience priceless.
 There is also an annual jazz music festival held inside the Turia Gardens, which always begins with a free show in the grounds by ‘PALAU DE LA MUSICA’, which is currently closed for repairs.